 1. CSR Policy

-The Company, in light of its highly public nature, and in order to meet its social responsibilities as a regionally embedded broadcasting company, and has defined the “Asahi Broadcasting Corporation CSR Policy” regarding initiatives for social contribution activities that is available on its corporate website (http://corp.asahi.co.jp/en).
+The Group, in light of its highly public nature, and in order to meet its social responsibilities as a regionally embedded corporate group, and has defined the “Asahi Broadcasting Group CSR Policy” regarding initiatives for social contribution activities that is available on its corporate website (https://corp.asahi.co.jp/en).
 A summary of that policy is described below.

 (1) We provide broadcast programming and businesses that contribute to the preservation and advancement of the lives of citizens.

 (2) We contribute to the revitalization of the region through locally embedded activities.

 (3) We are concerned for the global environment and nature, and actively pursue awareness-raising activities in these areas.

 (4) We tirelessly support children, who are our future.

 (5) We encourage greater understanding of the broadcasting business to be a corporate group fully open and transparent to society.